 Ignoring manipulators can make them feel frustrated and powerless because they can’t control your behavior or get what they want.

 Signs of manipulation include someone trying to make you feel guilty, using charm to get your attention, and trying to control your behavior.

 Ignoring manipulators is an essential way of protecting yourself from their manipulative tactics.
 It helps you maintain your emotional well-being and prevents emotional abuse.

+What happens when a manipulator loses control?
 When a manipulator realizes they can’t control you or get what they want, they may get bored and move on to a new target.

 Manipulators often try to make you feel uncomfortable or guilty to get their way.
 Ignoring them disrupts this tactic.